adrian-rosario/node-react-udemy/README.md

 ## Project Two, ticketing - users, sales, payments

+### 19. Common NPM module

+- shared NPM library created from Auth souces `/middleware` and `/errors`
+- Organization created in NPM, and module published as `@agrtickets/common`

 ### 19. Header navigation added, SignOut

 - `useEffect` used in SignOut for the `/api/users/signout` reqeust